 The Group’s strategy is to build shareholder value through the exploration and development of its existing assets, while seeking potential new opportunities.

-In pursuit of these aims, the Company’s management utilises its technical and financial expertise and connections to partner with other, likeminded companies in making applications for new exploration acreage.
+In pursuit of these aims, the Group’s management utilises its technical and financial expertise and connections to partner with other, like-minded companies in making applications for new exploration acreage.